richardgaywood/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 ---
 title: Tweaking Shadowrun's tech level
-description: Trying to maximise the 'cyberpunk feel' by reducing technological sophistication
+description: Trying to maximise the 'cyberpunk feel' by lowering the tech level
 type: docs
 date: 2022-05-17
 ---

+Over the years, as the in-game Shadowrun setting has evolved across six editions, various in-game technologies have advanced -- in some cases, advanced considerably.
+Modern Shadowrun has nanotech, antigravity, beam weapons, and more.
+For me, it has gone too far, so I want to tweak it.
-I have several slightly opposing goals for how I want my Shadowrun setting to feel, at least in terms of the sophistication of technology.

-* I desire a "classic cyberpunk" feel that is roughly aligned with Shadowrun 2e and the foundational works of cyberpunk fiction from the '90s.
-* But at the same time, I think the cyberpunk genre derives a lot of its power from feeling like it is near-future – and not retro-future or far-future.
+I have several (slightly opposing!) goals for how I want my Shadowrun setting to feel, at least in terms of the sophistication of technology.
+Firstly, I desire a "classic cyberpunk" feel that is roughly aligned with Shadowrun 1/2e and the foundational works of cyberpunk fiction from the '90s.
+But secondly, time, I think the cyberpunk genre derives a lot of its power from feeling like it is near-future – and not retro-future or far-future.
 Character's problems and the shape of the world they inhabit should feel recognisable to us.

-    So I also want the world to reflect 20+ years of real-world technological advancement that has occurred in the last thirty years.
-ShR5e and 6e do this, most notably in the form of the wireless Matrix and all that goes with it.
+So I also want the game world to reflect 20+ years of real-world technological advancement that has occurred since Neuromancer was written.
+This manifests most obviously in wireless technologies.

 * However, I do not want technology to be too advanced.
 I do not want my game to start to feel more like general sci-fi.
 ShR 5e and 6e definitely do this, to my mind.
 * I don't want to stuff to work too well.
 Cyberpunk tech (or at least, the tech within monetary reach of our players) should be like real-world tech: buggy, flawed, unreliable, sometimes frustrating.
 I don't want it to have this high-tech sheen where everything works and nothing has any downsides.